ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {{attester}} for more details.

-4. If the attestation process completes successfully, the client creates a Token Request to send to the designated Issuer (generally via the Attester, though it is not required to be sent through the Attester).
+4. If the attestation process completes successfully, the client creates a token request to send to the designated Issuer (generally via the Attester, though it is not required to be sent through the Attester).
 The Attester and Issuer might be functions on the same server, depending on the deployment model (see {{deployment}}).
-Depending on the attestation process, it is possible for attestation to run alongside the issuance protocol, e.g., where Clients send necessary attestation information to the Attester along with their Token Request.
+Depending on the attestation process, it is possible for attestation to run alongside the issuance protocol, e.g., where Clients send necessary attestation information to the Attester along with their token request.
 If the attestation process fails, the Client receives an error and issuance aborts without a token.

-5. The Issuer generates a Token Response based on the Token Request, which is returned to the Client (generally via the Attester).
-Upon receiving the Token Response, the Client computes a token from the token challenge and Token Response.
-This token can be validated by anyone with the per-Issuer key, but cannot be linked to the content of the Token Request or Token Response.
+5. The Issuer generates a token response based on the token request, which is returned to the Client (generally via the Attester).
+Upon receiving the token response, the Client computes a token from the token challenge and token response.
+This token can be validated by anyone with the per-Issuer key, but cannot be linked to the content of the token request or token response.

 6. If the Client has a token, it includes it in a subsequent request to the Origin, as authorization.
 This token is sent only once in reaction to a